Dreznel/elevator-simulator/README.md

 * Each elevator moves at the same speed.
 * It takes just as much energy to move an elevator up as it does to move it down.
 * We want to minimize both energy spent and time it takes for a person to arrive at their destination.

+# Notes

+I am not doing anything particularly elegant with branching on this project, so I plan to check in mostly to dev unless I'm experimenting with something I don't think will work.
+That being said, I'll push working solutions to master.